samad-m/dsp/lessons/command_line/command_line_quick_reference.md

 Here `paulburkard` has full access (read, write, execute).
 The group `staff` has read and execute access but now write, and the same is true for anyone else who might use the system.

 What about for this one?
+> paulburkard has read, write, and execute permissions.
+No other user has permission to read, write, or execute.
 ```
 drwx------   4 paulburkard  staff   136B Jun  6 10:16 Applications
 ```